seanf0617/automate-all-the-things/README.md

 This project uses Terraform for provisioning the cloud infrastructure and container.
 Prior to using terraform, you need to setup a way to handle state.
 - log into your jenkins server and navigate to the working directory of your jenkins job
 - cp the main.tf and vars.tf files from the repo into a location that has terraform installed (perhaps on the jenkins server).
+-modify the vars.tf file based on your preferences.
+- make sure your local aws client credentials and config files are properly configured.
-- Using your IAM credentials in the pre-requisites, run terraform init and terraform apply as documented in this [example](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa) to create your s3 bucket and dynamo db table.
+- run terraform init and terraform apply as documented in this [example](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa) to create your s3 bucket and dynamo db table.
+- copy the terraformConfig.tf file to the same location you copied the other files.
+Modify this file based on your vars.tf file.
-- Re-run terraform init to upload your terraform.tfstate to the s3 bucket.
+- Re-run terraform init to upload your local terraform.tfstate to the s3 bucket.

 ## The moment of truth